angelariggs/angelariggs.github.io/about.md

 ---
 <div class='add-pad'>

-<p>I believe that empathy and curiosity are driving forces of quality and strive to lead from this perspective.
-The hiker’s mindset of “leave it better than you found it” inspires my approach at work, whether it’s people, processes, or the organization as a whole.
+<p>The hiker’s mindset of “leave it better than you found it” inspires my approach at work, whether it’s people, processes, or the organization as a whole.
+I believe that compassion and curiosity are driving forces of quality, and I strive to lead from this perspective.
 I nerd out on process improvements and have strong feelings about change management.
-I love my job the most when I get to take on challenges that allow me to learn and grow, and when I’m supporting people and teams to do their best work.
+I love my job the most when I take on challenges that allow me to learn and grow, and when I’m supporting people and teams to do their best work.
 I also care deeply about company culture, and strive to be an advocate and active participant in maintaining a safe and inclusive environment.</p>

-<p>Outside of work, I enjoy loom weaving, traveling, and finding new sci-fi books to read.
-I have a great enthusiasm for karaoke, and serious debates about what can truly be categorized as a sandwich.</p>
+<p>I also enjoy loom weaving, pretty clicky-clack keyboards, and reading sci-fi & fantasy books!
+I'm bad at singing but great at karaoke, and my most-used emoji is 😄.
+I was Team Yanny all the way.</p>

 </div>